 - if you submit after 48 hours but before 72 hours after the deadline a 30% penalty applies.

-Programming assignments are automatically graded by Autolab, you will see your score the following day after the due date.
+Programming assignments are automatically graded by Autolab, you will see your score the following day after the 3 days built-in extension has passed.
 Written assignment and quizzes are graded by a group of senior or graduate students in Gradescope and you will receive your score one week after the assignment due date or quiz date.

 For written assignments, quizzes and exams, you have one week after the grades are released to ask for a regrade.
 Only ask for a regrade if you think there was a grading error, do not request a regrade simply because you think you deserve more partial credit.